ISU Junior Grand Prix in China: History

 China hosted its first Junior Grand Prix competition in 1998.
 Guo Zhengxin of China won the men's event, Yoshie Onda of Japan won the women's event, Zhang Dan and Zhang Hao of China won the pairs event, and Flavia Ottaviani and Massimo Scali of Italy won the ice dance event.

 China has twice hosted the Junior Grand Prix of Figure Skating Final, the culminating event of the Junior Grand Prix series.
 The 2010 Junior Grand Prix Final was held at the Capital Indoor Stadium in Beijing.
 Richard Dornbush of the United States won the men's event, Adelina Sotnikova of Russia won the women's event, Narumi Takahashi and Mervin Tran of Japan won the pairs event, and Ksenia Monko and Kirill Khaliavin of Russia won the ice dance event.
 China was scheduled to host the 2020 Junior Grand Prix Final, again in Beijing, but the ISU cancelled all scheduled Junior Grand Prix events for the 2020–21 season due to the COVID-19 pandemic, citing increased travel and entry requirements between countries and potentially excessive sanitary and health care costs for those hosting competitions.
 China was able to host the 2023 Junior Grand Prix Final at the National Indoor Stadium in Beijing.
 Rio Nakata and Mao Shimada, both of Japan, won the men's and women's event, respectively; while Anastasiia Metelkina and Luka Berulava of Georgia won the pairs event, and Leah Neset and Artem Markelov of the United States won the ice dance event.

 The seventh event of the 2024 Junior Grand Prix Series was originally scheduled to be held in Épinal, France, but the French Federation of Ice Sports withdrew; their spot was re-allocated to the Chinese Figure Skating Association, who held the event in Wuxi.
-The 2024 event was the competition's most recent iteration.
+On 30 June 2026, the ISU announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each skater was required to undergo an individual assessment conducted by the ISU Council to determine whether they met the criteria for neutral status.
+These requirements included having not previously taken active part in the Russian war in Ukraine, as well as having not actively and publicly supported the war.
+As AINs, Russian and Belarusian skaters were required to compete without items of state recognition such as their national flags or anthems.
+The 2026 event in Xi'an was the competition's most recent iteration.